 Rsync command is available for all UNIX and Linux like operating systems.
-When we do minimal installation of CentOS & RHEL OS then rsync package is not part of default installation, so to install rsync on CentOS & RHEL, run the beneath yum command
+When we do minimal installation of RHEL based distros then rsync package is not part of default installation, so to install rsync, run

 - -v, –verbose Verbose output